ribhu69/AVFoundationBasics/Readme.md

 ### Usage

 - **Playback Media**: The `PlaybackListController` provides a list of media items from the `PublicData.json` file.
 Select an item to play it.
-- **Capture Media**: Choose the "Camera" option to access the device’s camera and capture photos or videos.

 ## Contributing